MA Tétouan: Resurgence in the Moroccan pyramid (2011–2014)

 Tetouan really began to move up the footballing pyramid in July 2011, though, when little known coach Aziz El Amri was appointed.
 His mission was to save the team from relegation, but he took them to their first ever championship title in 2012—a feat even more remarkable when one takes into account that some of the senior players went on strike over unpaid wages, and Tetouan were forced to use inexperienced home grown youngsters instead.
 On the final day, they needed just a draw at FUS Rabat and won 1–0 to seal the trophy.
-Around 30,000 fans travelled with the team—the largest away crowd in Moroccan football history—and the celebrations were something to behold, that was the beginning of a new era in Moroccan football, the first ever Professional season of the Moroccan league and the birth of a new force in Moroccan football.
+Around 30,000 fans travelled with the team—the largest away crowd in Moroccan football history—marking the club's first league title and the first season of the professional Moroccan league.

 In context, 2012–13 was relatively mediocre as the team lost some of its key players who left the club as they only managed to finish 5th.
-But in the following season Tetouan were back in the title race again, knowing that success would be especially important with a place in the 2014 Club World Cup at stake for the winners.
-By the end of May, a phenomenal prospect was on cards: Atlético Madrid had qualified for the Champions League final, while Tetouan were in pole position to win the Moroccan league.
+But in the following season Tetouan were back in the title race again, knowing that winning would secure a place in the 2014 Club World Cup.
 It was not to be.
 First, Moghreb Tetouan were thrashed 5–0 by Raja Casablanca in the big game on the penultimate day of the season, seemingly losing the crown.
-On 25 May, they celebrated wildly as Raja Casablanca sensationally lost to Olympic Safi on the final day, gifting the championship title to Tetouan.
+On 25 May, Raja Casablanca lost to Olympic Safi on the final day, and Tetouan claimed the championship title.
+Moghreb Tetouan competed in the 2014 FIFA Club World Cup, marking its first apperance in the tournament. it fell short in its opening match against Auckland City, causing it to be knocked out in the Play-off for quarter-finals.

-The dream of facing Atlético Madrid was dead, but hopes of meeting "the other team from Madrid" were very much alive.
-In 2001, a friendly game had been scheduled between Moghreb Tetouan and Real Madrid to mark the 60th anniversary of that famous 3–3 draw in the Primera Division, only for the plans to be cancelled by Los Blancos due to some logistical problems, then again in 2012 but everything got cancelled again.